-- Fraudulent activity monitoring–The company monitors incoming messages to help identify and prevent fraudulent financial requests.
+- Fraudulent activity monitoring: The company monitors incoming email messages to help identify and prevent fraudulent financial requests.

 Northwestern Mutual supplements its technical controls with processes, procedures, and policies to further protect its clients’ information:

-- Records management and sanitization–The company maintains a records management program that manages the lifecycle of the company’s information, including adherence to regulatory requirements and secure disposal of confidential information.
+- Records and information management and sanitization: The company maintains a records and information management program that manages the lifecycle of the company’s information, including adherence to regulatory requirements and secure disposal of confidential information.

-- User access reviews–The company annually reviews user access to company systems to help ensure users maintain an appropriate level of access to those systems.
+- User access reviews: The company regularly reviews user access to company systems to help ensure users maintain an appropriate level of access to those systems.

 Northwestern Mutual also protects its clients’ information from physical harm and theft:

 - Building and data center physical security: The company controls physical access to its buildings, data centers, and other facilities.
 Restricted access helps to ensure the confidentiality, integrity, and availability of company systems and physical assets within the company.